master131/Black-Ops-II-Sound-Studio/README.md

 # Black Ops II Sound Studio Extended
 Modified version of Black Ops II Sound Studio by master131.
 This version adds a new feature under the Tools tab: the Replace Manager.
 The Replace Manager allows you to load and replace many sound files without having to choose them manually, adecuate for modding full Zombies maps to other languages.
-Said, for example, you want to change Origins to German.
+Say, for example, you want to change Origins to German.
 You only need to extract all sound files from the German .sabs file, open the English
-.sabs file and use the Replace Manager to tell it where are all the German sound files, it will take care of the rest.
+.sabs file and use the Replace Manager to tell it where all the German sound files are, then it will take care of the rest.

-WARNING: The Replace Manager has yet to be heavily tested, which is why there is no warranty of it working correctly.
-Use at your own risk.
+WARNING: The Replace Manager is not fully tested yet, which is why there is no warranty of it working correctly.
+Use it at your own risk.

 This is all thanks to master131, who created the original program.
 Thank you!